Blood pressure monitors for home

 Hypertension - home monitoring

 Your health care provider may ask you to keep track of your blood pressure at home.
-To do this, you will need to get a home blood pressure monitor.
-The monitor you choose should be of good quality and fit well.
+To do this, you will need to get home blood pressure monitor.
+The monitor you choose should be good quality and fit well.

 MANUAL BLOOD PRESSURE MONITORS